Learning Chinese by doing - The essential functionality of Work Books

 There are two Work Books at Pre-Intermediate Level.

 These two books are also written within the framework of Student’s Books, but not as tightly controlled as the previous four Work Books.

 In reading exercises, limited new words and characters, which are not introduced in Student’s Books, also appear, mostly in reading exercises.
 These limited unknown characters or words provide opportunities for students to guess in a context, as what they would encounter in the real world.

 However, listening exercises are within what students have learned in Student’s Books, either in the form of Chinese characters or in pinyin.
 Even limited unknown characters or words can become too much of a barrier in developing listening skills.

 We did not publish any work books for this series, only additional Chinese reading and writing exercises.

 Work Book exercises

 Exercises in Work Books are varied, and we are in favour of those requiring some thinking and reflection.
-For this reason, we did not use exercises which students can complete without even understanding the meaning of sentences, such as the following one.

 Below are some common exercises in Mandarin Express Work Books.

 This exercise is good for practicing Chinese vocabularies.
 It can be adopted in either listening or reading exercises.
 The following is an example.